tontonns/Celebrity-Image-Generator-with-DCGAN/README.md

 Normalization: Pixel values are normalized from the [0, 255] range to the [-1, 1] range.
 This is a crucial step to match the generator's output tanh activation function.

-Data Visualization: A sample of the processed images is plotted to verify the preprocessing steps.

 ## 2. The Model: DCGAN Architecture ⚙️

 A Generative Adversarial Network consists of two competing neural networks: a Generator and a Discriminator.

 Generator